pragyan-srivastava/lnmiit-login-utility/README.md

     ```bash
     git clone <repository-url>
     ```
-    (You will need to create a GitHub repository and upload the files first).
 2. Open your Chrome/Brave browser and navigate to `chrome://extensions`.
 3. Enable **Developer mode** (toggle switch in the top-right corner).
 4. Click **Load unpacked**.